-- 1. Develop and deploy a public relations strategy aimed at: - Explaining the hierarchy of habitat value and the process of ecological succession. - Gaining understanding and support of the local community for gorse and tree clearance on dune heath. - Raising awareness of: the national importance of lichens on the Hinterland; significance of sand and shingle and dune heath habitats; gorse and tree encroachment; trampling of lichens; predation of squirrels by cats; planting of potentially invasive species in the dunes; the ecological value of rabbits and deer.

-2. Creation of 1ha of sand and shingle, targeted first at priority lichen areas as identified in the 2019-23 Management Plan..

-3. Removing 2ha of gorse, to connect the main dune heath areas together, and to the open dunes - thereby increasing wind speed.
-Appendix 3 Map 1 indicates a 9ha area to be targeted.

-4. Seek to develop collaborative tree removal projects with the neighbouring Findhorn Dunes Trust, especially on the boundary of the two land holdings.

-5. Continue to maintain communication with national lichen experts and seek to make contact with sand dune experts and other sand dune restoration schemes.

-6. Maintenance and enhancement of species-rich grassland in the wind turbines area through pony grazing, mowing and gorse clearance.
+- 1. Develop and deploy a public relations strategy aimed at: - Explaining the hierarchy of habitat value and the process of ecological succession. - Gaining understanding and support of the local community for gorse and tree clearance on dune heath. - Raising awareness of: the national importance of lichens on the Hinterland; significance of sand and shingle and dune heath habitats; gorse and tree encroachment; trampling of lichens; predation of squirrels by cats; planting of potentially invasive species in the dunes; the ecological value of rabbits and deer. - 2.
+Creation of 1ha of sand and shingle, targeted first at priority lichen areas as identified in the 2019-23 Management Plan.. - 3.
+Removing 2ha of gorse, to connect the main dune heath areas together, and to the open dunes thereby increasing wind speed.
+Appendix 3 Map 1 indicates a 9ha area to be targeted. - 4.
+Seek to develop collaborative tree removal projects with the neighbouring Findhorn Dunes Trust, especially on the boundary of the two land holdings. - 5.
+Continue to maintain communication with national lichen experts and seek to make contact with sand dune experts and other sand dune restoration schemes. - 6.
+Maintenance and enhancement of species-rich grassland in the wind turbines area through pony grazing, mowing and gorse clearance.

-7. Increase the amount of large fallen and standing deadwood through Wilkies Wood, with due regard for public safety.

-8. Identify a scattering of trees through the woodland which will not be felled, but allowed to grow old, die and decay naturally ('veterans'), with due regard for public safety.

-9. Establish a programme of survey and monitoring for priority species.
-Information on fungi, mosses, slime moulds, springtails, beetles, spiders and most insect groups is currently limited.

-11. Establish a GIS and spreadsheet database of species records and habitat management work, to improve knowledge, monitor progress and plan future action.
+- 7. Increase the amount of large fallen and standing deadwood through Wilkies Wood, with due regard for public safety. - 8.
+Identify a scattering of trees through the woodland which will not be felled, but allowed to grow old, die and decay naturally ('veterans'), with due regard for public safety. - 9.
+Establish a programme of survey and monitoring for priority species.
+Information on fungi, mosses, slime moulds, springtails, beetles, spiders and most insect groups is currently limited. - 11.
+Establish a GIS and spreadsheet database of species records and habitat management work, to improve knowledge, monitor progress and plan future action.
 Including: habitat maps and measurements, photographs, aerial photography.

 Appendix 3, Tables 1 & 2, and Fig1, set-out a suggested broad work programme for the next five years.
+Refer to additional documents on the FHT website to view appendices 1 to 4 and appendix 5 (map).